guardian/frontend/docs/01-start-here/01-installation-steps.md

 3. Submit a PR
 4. You may need to `pip install awscli` and add `/Library/Frameworks/Python.framework/Versions/Current/bin` to your `$PATH` to run the commands Janus gives you.

-# Local Test Server setup
+# Local dev server setup

 You can either set up the frontend through a [local install](#local-machine) on your machine or using [Docker](#docker).
 Before checking out the repository you may need to add your guardian email address to your github account and [add an